Shankha

 The shankha is one of the eight auspicious symbols of Buddhism, the Ashtamangala, and represents the pervasive sound of Buddhism.

-A powder made from the shell material is used in ayurveda as a treatment for stomach ailments.

-In the Western world, in the English language, the shell of this species is known as the "divine conch" or the "sacred chank".
-It may also be simply called a "chank" or conch.
-The more common form of this shell is known as "right-turning" in a religious context, although scientists would call it "dextral".
-A very rarely encountered form has reverse coiling which is called "left-turning" in a religious context, but is known as "sinistral" or left-coiling in a scientific context.

 Characteristics

 This shell is from a sea snail species Turbinella pyrum in the family Turbinellidae.
 This species is found living in the Indian Ocean and surrounding seas.
 The shell is porcelaneous (i.e. the surface of the shell is strong, hard, shiny, and somewhat translucent, like porcelain).
+It could also be the shell of any suitable sea snail which had a hole made for the performer's embouchure.

 The overall shape of the main body of the shell is oblong or conical.
 In the oblong form, it has a protuberance in the middle, but tapers at each end.
-The upper portion (the siphonal canal) is corkscrew-shaped, while the lower end (the spire) is twisted and tapering.
+The natural spout (aperture) portion (the siphonal canal) is corkscrew-shaped, while the pointed end (the spire) is twisted and tapering.
 Its colour is dull, and the surface is hard, brittle and translucent.
 Like all snail shells, the interior is hollow.
 The inner surfaces of the shell are very shiny, but the outer surface exhibits high tuberculation.
 In Hinduism, the shiny, white, soft shankha with pointed ends and heavy is the most sought after.

 Types

+In English, the shell of this species is known as the "divine conch" or the "sacred chank".
+It may also be simply called a "chank" or conch.
+There are two forms of the shanka: a more common form that is "right-turning" or dextral in pattern, and a very rarely encountered form of reverse coiling or "left-turning" or sinistral - when viewed with the spire upwards.
 Based on its direction of coiling, the shankha has two varieties: